Physics-aware-AI/Symplectic-ODENet/notes.md

 The constraint force is the most challenging part.
 Implementing the implicit form in Vincent's PhD thesis didn't work well.
 The method is not satisfactory in the beginning.

 The key

+# learning the forcing function
+These set of experiments are aiming at learning the hamiltonian dynamics as well as the forcing function.

+With only training data of three set of forcing [-1, 0, 1], the learnt dynamics are not satisfatory.
+An inspection of the learnt g_q function in hnn_ode_model reveals that g_q is a linear function of q, almost constant and varies from 0.11-0.09 in the range we are interested in.
+While the true g_q should be a constant 1.0, the learnt model is largly wrong and I think the learnt Hamiltonian is wrong too.
+In the hnn_ode_struct_model, g_q is varies between 0.02 and -0.05.
+The next step is to try to refine the training dataset and see the learnt g_q.

+with training data of forcing $us=np.linspace(-1.0, 1.0, 10)$, I still can't learn a good model.